Do you want to preload links in WordPress and improve loading speeds?

 Improving your WordPress speed and performance is one of the most important things you can do for your site since it makes the user experience better.

-Having a faster site can help to increase your blog traffic by improving your WordPress SEO.
+Having a faster WordPress site can help to increase your blog traffic by improving your WordPress search engine optimization (SEO).
 When your internal pages are preloaded, your visitors are more likely to stay on your website longer and view more pages.

-Although there’s a lot more you can do to make your WordPress website faster, link preloading is very simple, and it can have big benefits for speed.
+There are a lot of things you can do to make your WordPress website faster, including using cache plugins like WP Rocket or using a CDN.
+However, link preloading is very simple, and it can have big benefits for speed.

 That being said, let’s show you how to preload links in WordPress the right way, step by step.